GrowingPaigns/Unity-2D-Platformer-Prototype/README.md

 ## 15 Minutes From Jupiter (Prototype) {
-_A repository for the beginnings of a roguelike bullet hell developed in Summer 2023_<br>
+:information_source: _A repository for the beginnings of a roguelike bullet hell developed in Summer 2023_<br>

 <table>
   <tr>